GitHubHvk/linux-tutorial/05_Linux_Commands.md

 # umask

-this a value that when a file or directory is created, to calculate permission the value 666 for file and 777 for directory is subtracted from it and remaining will set as permission.
+this is a constant value (say it is 0022) that is subtracted from the values 666 for file and 777 for directory and the remaining is used as default permission value to create a new file or directory respectively.

 - ###### umask